Wall Street Pummels Altimmune Inc. (ALT) After Recent Earnings Report

 ALT’s Market Performance

-ALT stocks went up by 18.23% for the week, with a monthly drop of -18.59% and a quarterly performance of 30.28%, while its annual performance rate touched 481.27%.
-The volatility ratio for the week stands at 11.83% while the volatility levels for the past 30 days are set at 12.59% for Altimmune Inc..
-The simple moving average for the period of the last 20 days is 0.59% for ALT stocks with a simple moving average of 14.53% for the last 200 days.
+ALT stocks went down by -2.03% for the week, with a monthly drop of -30.16% and a quarterly performance of 33.82%, while its annual performance rate touched 476.14%.
+The volatility ratio for the week stands at 10.77% while the volatility levels for the past 30 days are set at 12.28% for Altimmune Inc..
+The simple moving average for the period of the last 20 days is -1.20% for ALT stocks with a simple moving average of 7.60% for the last 200 days.

 Analysts’ Opinion of ALT